 Colder time but generally clear skies.
 But very beautiful time to discover manaslu region trekking.
 Fewer trekkers along the trek routes, nice views of Himalaya, winter season, cold at night, fresh and beautiful.
 Winter storms sometimes in high passes through January and February, but changing weather patterns.March / April / May

 Excellent weather.
 Best time to explore, not too cold high up, not too warm down below

 Wonderful weather to trek, blooming colorful Rhododendron (Rhododendrons is the national flower of Nepal) and there are more than 30 species of rhododendron in Nepal) flowers on hiking routes, the skies are blue and clear, all views of Himalayan peaks can be seen clearly.

 Monsoon season in Nepal, so travel in the Monsoon months is not good enough for hiking.
 There are a lot of grassy landscapes and there might be leeches in a lower elevation.
 So, it is not a good idea to trek to Moon soon time.
 But if you are visiting the city, world heritage sites then it’s also a great time.September / October / November

 Monsoon is over around early of September, but some drops of rains still possible, alot of new flowers along the trek, beautiful waterfalls and nice landscapes makes your trip wonderful.

 Top 8 reasons to choose Manaslu trek in Nepal

 There are many reasons to choose Manaslu trek but top 8 reasons are given here for your reference.1) Excellent Mountain Views

 On your journey to discover the Manaslu trek route, you can enjoy the top mountain view of the Manaslu (8,156m/26,753 feet) family.
 Furthermore, you can get the best view of Mt.
 Buddha, Mt.
 Shringi, Mt.
 Churen, Mt.
 Ganesh, Mt.
 Himlung, Annapurna.
-Reaching crazy Manaslu means the top destination listed under 05 famous trek route in Nepal.2) Less traffic, fewer trekkers
+Reaching crazy Manaslu means the top destination listed under 05 famous trek routes in Nepal.2) Less traffic, fewer trekkers